GioF71/mpd-alsa-docker/README.md

 ## MPD Source code

 The source code is in this GitHub [repo](https://github.com/GioF71/MPD).
-The `v0.23.x` branch is kept in-line with the GitHub [upstream repo](https://github.com/MusicPlayerDaemon/MPD).
+The `version-0.23.12` tag is in-line with the GitHub [upstream repo](https://github.com/MusicPlayerDaemon/MPD) at version 0.23.12.
-The `v0.23.x-ups` branch contains a patch which is used when `INTEGER_UPSAMPLING` is set to `yes`.
+The `version-0.23.12-ups` tag contains a patch which is used when `INTEGER_UPSAMPLING` is set to `yes`.
 Use at your own risk.
 Two binaries are available in the container image:

 - /app/bin/compiled/mpd (stable version)
 - /app/bin/compiled/mpd-ups (patched version)

-The current mpd version is `v0.23.11`.
+The current mpd version is `v0.23.12`.

 ## Why